Tag: Relationship Advice

 Knowing how to manage “dammed if I do, dammed if I don’t” situations is a critical skill for marriage to work.

-It’s HOW we speak up that does all the talking.
+It’s HOW we speak up and HOW we listen that does all the talking.

 The advice Bill’s grandpa gave only addressed the 1st level of managing conflicting views.

-If you shut up about your view, she will feel your displeasure in your tone and demeanor whenever she pursues her career.
+Even if you say nothing, she will feel your displeasure in your tone and demeanor whenever she pursues her career.

 Most of her reactions towards you will grow and worsen over time because she can sense that you don’t have her back.

-On the flip side, if you voice your opinions about her having a career, conflict will likely ensue since you would be leading her to a level 1 conversation.
+On the flip side, if you voice your opinions about her career, a stalemate will likely ensue since you would be leading her to a level 1 conversation.

 You can initiate a level 2 conversation by steering the discussion towards the values influencing her perspective.